JingkaiTang/XJTU_CERNET/README.md

 #XJTU_CERNET

 ## Usage:
-* Replace these two values with your accout!
+* Replace these two values with your account!

 ```
 username = 'your_username'